GWCustom/bfabric-web-apps/docs/index.md

 # Introduction

-A Python-based library designed for the development and integration of satellite applications with the B-Fabric Laboratory Information Management System (LIMS).
+**bfabric_web_apps** is a Python library designed for developing and integrating satellite applications with the **B-Fabric Laboratory Information Management System (LIMS)**.

 ---

 ## Overview

-Designed to work seamlessly with [Dash](https://dash.plotly.com/), **bfabric_web_apps** simplifies the creation of web applications that interact with B-Fabric.
-Built on a **template-based approach**, it standardizes common patterns, streamlines development, and provides a modular foundation for extending the B-Fabric Laboratory Information Management System (LIMS) with satellite applications.
+Built to work seamlessly with [Dash](https://dash.plotly.com/), **bfabric_web_apps** simplifies the development of web applications that interact with B-Fabric.
+Using a **template-based approach**, it standardizes common patterns, streamlines development, and provides a modular foundation for extending B-Fabric with satellite applications.

 ### Key Features

-- **Simplified B-Fabric Integration**
+- **Seamless B-Fabric Integration**
-  - **Token Data Management** – Securely handle authentication tokens for API access.
+  - **Token Management** – Securely handle authentication tokens for API access.
   - **Entity Data Handling** – Retrieve, modify, and update B-Fabric entities dynamically.
-  - **Logger** – Integrated logging for API calls, application events, and errors.
+  - **Integrated Logging** – Track API calls, application events, and errors for debugging and auditing.

 - **Custom Dashboards**
-  Create **interactive and dynamic dashboards** using Dash and Plotly to visualize and manage your data.
+  - Build **interactive, data-driven dashboards** with Dash and Plotly.

-- **Layouts and UI Components**
+- **Prebuilt UI Components & Layouts**
-  Leverage **boilerplate and template Dash components, layouts, and callbacks** to streamline development, maintain consistent design, and accelerate the creation of user-friendly interfaces.
+  - Utilize **predefined Dash components, layouts, and callbacks** to accelerate development, maintain consistency, and enhance user experience.

 ---